 Recognizing the importance of cultural, socioeconomic and case-mix diversity, residents in training have the opportunity to learn and care for a wide variety of populations that characterize Central New Jersey.
-A 600-bed tertiary level university hospital and a 300-bed true community hospital, along with exposure to an NCI designated Comprehensive Cancer Center, a Federally Qualified Health Care Center and a wide-array of integrated research opportunities at Rutgers, the training ground for our residents remains robust.
+A 965-bed tertiary level university hospital and a 300-bed true community hospital, along with exposure to an NCI designated Comprehensive Cancer Center (CINJ), a Federally Qualified Health Care Center and a wide-array of integrated research opportunities at Rutgers, the training ground for our residents remains robust.

-Robert Wood Johnson University Hospital (RWJUH) and the University Medical Center of Princeton at Plainsboro (UMCPP) form the core teaching hospitals for our residency training program in internal medicine.
+Robert Wood Johnson University Hospital (RWJUH) and the Penn Medicine Princeton Medical Center (PMPMC) form the core teaching hospitals for our residency training program in internal medicine.

 Rutgers Robert Wood Johnson Medical School

 As one of the nation’s leading comprehensive medical schools, Robert Wood Johnson Medical School is dedicated to the pursuit of excellence in education, research, health care delivery, and the promotion of community health.
 In collaboration with Robert Wood Johnson University Hospital, the medical school’s principal affiliate, they are recognized as New Jersey’s premier academic medical center.
 In addition, Robert Wood Johnson Medical School has 34 other hospital affiliates and ambulatory care sites throughout the region.